rom-rb/rom-rb.org/source/doc-pages/tutorials/rails/displaying-tasks.md

 And just like that, we’re listing tasks!

 Notice that we’re using raw hash keys to access the task attributes in the template.
-This is because the relation doesn’t know how to map the list of tasks to a particular model.
+This is because the relation doesn’t yet know how to map the list of tasks to a particular model.

 Before addressing this, let’s first explore how to set up more granular queries on the relation.